-- 37. The petitioner has claimed USD 0.39 million per annum on account of insurance during operation based on 0.5% of claimed EPC cost.
-The petitioner submitted that the insurance cost consists of operations all risk insurance for the project, as well as business-interruption insurance; these are standard insurances required by all lenders' and also set out under the EPA.
-Since the Pakistan Insurance/Reinsurance industry does not have sufficient capacity and expertise to manage such huge risks entirely, therefore this risk is required to be insured/reinsured internationally.
-The risks to be covered through insurance will include machinery breakdown, natural calamities (like earthquake, floods, etc.), sabotage and consequential business interruption, etc. - 38.
+The petitioner has claimed USD 0.375 million per annum on account of insurance during operation 36. which is based on 0.5% of claimed EPC cost.
+The petitioner submitted that insurance cost consists of operations all risk insurance for the project, as well as business-interruption insurance; these are standard insurances required by all lenders' and also set out under the EPA.
+The petitioner submitted that since the Pakistan Insurance/Reinsurance industry does not have sufficient capacity and expertise to manage such huge risks entirely, therefore this risk is required to be insured/reinsured internationally.
+The risks to be covered through insurance will include machinery breakdown, natural calamities (like earthquake, floods, etc.), sabotage and consequential business interruption, etc. The petitioner also submitted that the insurance cost does not cover the administrative surcharge, federal excise duty and federal insurance fee the same should be treated as a pass through item.

 The Authority has allowed insurance during operation at the rate of 0.4% of the EPC cost in the most recent determination of solar energy projects.
 The data of actual insurance of operational wind power projects has also been analysed for this purpose which shows that insurance during operation has been secured at the rate of even less than 0.4%.
-In view thereof, the Authority has decided to allow insurance during operation at maximum limit of 0.4% of the approved EPC cost to LEPL.
+In view thereof, the Authority has decided to allow insurance during operation at maximum limit of 0.4% of the approved EPC cost to Act 2.
 This cost shall be allowed adjustment on annual basis as per the mechanism given in the order part of this determination.